 If your configuration requires a Tun or Tap system extension, connecting to your VPN will fail if an appropriate system extension is not loaded.

-macOS Big Sur 11.0 Developer Beta 3 (20A5323l) does not allow Tunnelblick to load its "tun" or "tap" system extensions.
+macOS Big Sur 11.0 Developer Beta 10 (20A5323l) does not allow Tunnelblick to load its "tun" or "tap" system extensions.
 Apple says that as a workaround "during development" you can temporarily disable System Integrity Protection to allow these system extensions to load when logged in as an Admin user.
-This workaround may not work in the first release version of Big Sur — see The Future of Tun and Tap VPNs on macOS for more information.
+This workaround may not work in the first release version of Big Sur — see The Future of Tun and Tap VPNs on macOS.

 Note: If you are using a Tun VPN, you can modify your OpenVPN configuration file so it will work without the "Tun" system extension.
 See The Future of Tun and Tap VPNs on macOS.